MSBX5420/Team-Quandary-Peak/README.md

 ## Code Reviewing
 ### Text Mining
 - [Topic Model](https://github.com/MSBX5420/Team-Quandary-Peak/tree/master/Text%20Mining/Topic%20Modeling)
     - We used “tmtoolkit” and “nltk” packages to build our model.
 Moreover, we combined all text into one dictionary and set up the “stopwords”, “punkt”, “averaged_perceptron_tagger”, and “wordnet” for directory.
 Additionally, we put the texts into document term matrix.
 Finally, we used “LDA TOPIC MODL” to extract top 16 models over all texts.
 - [Word Cloud](https://github.com/MSBX5420/Team-Quandary-Peak/tree/master/Text%20Mining/Word%20Count)
- - We generated a word cloud for all news in the dataset and several GIFs for daily news word cloud.
+    - We generated a word cloud for all news in the dataset and several GIFs for daily news word cloud.<br>
  ![Image](https://github.com/MSBX5420/Team-Quandary-Peak/blob/master/Text%20Mining/Word%20Count/freq_word_plot_1.gif)
 ### [Visualization](https://github.com/MSBX5420/Team-Quandary-Peak/tree/master/Data%20Visualization)
- - We used Data Visualization to analyze the current situitations of U.S.
+    - We used Data Visualization to analyze the current situitations of U.S.<br>
   ![Image](https://github.com/MSBX5420/Team-Quandary-Peak/blob/master/Data%20Visualization/Plots/Apr-27-2020%2014-29-20.gif)
 ### Predictive Modeling
 - [Time Series](https://github.com/MSBX5420/Team-Quandary-Peak/tree/master/Time%20Series)
     - We use time series to better understand COVID 19 spreading trends in the past (before 4/10/2020) and future (after 4/10/2020).
 - [Random Forest](https://github.com/MSBX5420/Team-Quandary-Peak/tree/master/Random%20Forest)
     - We used Random Forest to the variables which has the most effects of COVID-19.

 ## Conclusion and Suggestion<br>